Peixinho/LazyMePHP/README.md

 ## Classes

 Every table generated will have a class that works as follows:
- - Each Table will have a Class File by default in /src/Classes/[Table Name].php and will have a View File by default in /src/phg/Views/[Table Name].View.php
+ - Each Table will have a Class File by default in /src/Classes/[Table Name].php
  - All Classes will be in namespace \LazyMePHP\Classes
  - All Class columns have getters and setters *Get*[Column Name], *Set*[Column Name]
  - All Classes have Save method, if Id is provided when constructing object: